ricbec/ProjectDataClean/README.md

 To be able to apply the summarize function I melt all the variable columns into the data.melt.
 It was ordered and grouped and finaly summarized into the sum variable.
 This was output to tidy_data.txt file using the write.table function.

-The variables in the tidy_data.tx are
+The variables in the tidy_data.txt are

 subject.id
 1-30 Represent the ID for each subject